-- 1. Prior to Entry Screening Prior to entry into the District building, all students and visitors must have their temperature taken at home.
-Students may be asked questions about their health. .
-Visitors shall have their temperature taken at the front doors/district office/state location and may be asked questions about their health, including whether they exhibit any COVID-19 symptoms. - 2.
-Exhibiting Symptoms Screening Any student or visitor exhibiting any COVID-19 symptoms while on District property shall have their temperature taken by the school nurse and may be asked questions about their health and symptoms.
+- 1. Prior to Entry Screening Prior to entry into the District building, all students and visitors must have their temperature taken.
+Students who have not self-certified at home will have their temperature taken by the school nurse or another staff member and may be asked questions about their health.
+Visitors shall have their temperature taken at the front doors and may be asked questions about their health, including whether they exhibit any COVID-19 symptoms. - 2.
+Exhibiting Symptoms Screening Any student or visitor exhibiting any COVID-19 symptoms while on District property shall have their temperature taken by the school nurse or health aide and may be asked questions about their health and symptoms.